 ---|---|---|

-Concave Cutters | Removing branches, leaving a concave wound for better healing | Choose the correct size to match the branch thickness for a clean cut |
+Concave Cutters | Removing branches, leaving a concave wound for better healing | Choose the correct size for branch thickness for a clean cut |

 Bonsai Shears | Trimming foliage and small branches | Keep them sharp to ensure health by preventing fraying and infections |

-Bonsai Wire Cutters | Removing wires without damaging the bark | Use these rather than standard wire cutters to protect your bonsai’s delicate branches |
+Bonsai Wire Cutters | Removing wires without damaging the bark | Use these instead of standard wire cutters to protect your bonsai’s delicate branches |

 Knob Cutters | Creating deeper hollow areas for large cuts to heal with minimal scarring | Apply only on significant branches where a concave cutter is insufficient |